Key Supplements for Better Heart Health

 This article is for informational purposes only.
 This article is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and should never be relied upon for specific medical advice.

-Podcast: Boosting Resiliency, Durability, and Metabolic Capacity with Dr. LaValle
+Podcast: Boosting Resiliency, Durability, and Metabolic Capacity with Jim LaValle

-Take a listen to Doctors Hoffman and LaValle as they break this down, and propose some lifestyle changes and supplements that can help.
+Take a listen to Doctor Hoffman and Jim LaValle as they break this down, and propose some lifestyle changes and supplements that can help.
 Kyolic was mentioned at the 12:45 minute mark.

 Click here here to listen to this interesting podcast!